microsoft/showwhy/docs/deployment/azure-scripts/README.md

 # AKS ARM Template
-This Azure Resource Manager (ARM) template deploys an Azure Kubernetes Service (AKS) cluster with the specified parameters.
+The Azure Resource Manager (ARM) template deploys an Azure Kubernetes Service (AKS) cluster with the specified parameters.
 The template also includes Helm, a package manager for Kubernetes.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fshowwhy%2Fmain%2Fdocs%2Fdeployment%2Fazure-scripts%2Fall.json)

+The button will run the ARM template in Azure with a set of reasonable defaults, and should execute with no problems if you have the permissions to create the resources.
+If you think you need authentication, please read [those instructions](#create-authentication) below first.

 **Please note that:**

-**1. You must have:
-Microsoft.Authorization/roleAssignments/write permissions, such as `User Access Administrator` or `Owner`.**
+**1. You must have: Microsoft.Authorization/roleAssignments/write permissions, such as `User Access Administrator` or `Owner`.**

 **2. The aks cluster will be only accessible by Azure Portal, it's not generating a ssh key for external access.**

-**3. The application will have a self-signed certificate, when you access it you will se an error stating "Your connection is not private".**
+**3. The application will run with SSL using a self-signed certificate: when you access it your browser will se an error stating "Your connection is not private".**

 ## Parameters:

-`Subscription`: The subscription to be billed for the resources.
+- `Subscription`: The subscription to be billed for the resources.

-`ResourceGroup`: The collection of resources for this to be deployed to.
+- `ResourceGroup`: The collection of resources for this to be deployed to.

-`Region`: The region for the resources.
-If you chose an existing resource group, it will default to it.
+- `Region`: The region for the resources.
+If you chose an existing resource group, it will default to it the region for that group.

-`clusterName`: The name of the Managed Cluster resource.
+- `clusterName`: The name of the Managed Cluster resource to create.

-`dnsPrefix`: Optional DNS prefix to use with hosted Kubernetes API server FQDN ({dnsPrefix}.{location}.cloudapp.azure.com).
+- `dnsPrefix`: Optional DNS prefix to use with hosted Kubernetes API server FQDN ({dnsPrefix}.{location}.cloudapp.azure.com).

-`osDiskSizeGB`: Disk size (in GB) to provision for each of the agent pool nodes.
+- `osDiskSizeGB`: Disk size (in GB) to provision for each of the agent pool nodes.
 This value ranges from 0 to 1023.
 Specifying 0 will apply the default disk size for that agentVMSize.

-`agentCount`: The number of nodes for the cluster.
+- `agentCount`: The number of nodes for the cluster.

-`agentVMSize`: The size of the Virtual Machine.
+- `agentVMSize`: The size of the Virtual Machine (SKU).
+Note that this VM option must be available in the region you select.
+We can't get a list dynamically in the script, so if you're unsure please use the [product finder](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/).
+Our script default VM (Standard_D2s_v3) is available in the default region (East US 2).

-If you wounld't like any form of authentication you can proceed to Review + create.
+If you don't need authentication securing the application, you can proceed to **Review + create** now.
+Otherwise, create or open your auth app to get the values for the last two parameters:

-<details id="section-1"><summary>Deploy with authentication</summary>
+- `clientId`: Client ID from the app registration
+- `clientSecret`: Client Secret from the app registration

+## Create authentication

+It's up to you whether you add authentication to protect your instance.
+ShowWhy does not store user data or "accounts", and only retains uploaded input data on the server for a few hours in a cache to reduce network traffic while you use the application.
+However, if you want to be sure your data is fully protected, you can create an authentication app and connect it to the instance.

-To authenticate requests made to the services in the cluster we will use the [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) service.
+To authenticate requests made to the services in the cluster we use the [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) service.

 We need to create our APP registration on Azure Active Directory:

-- concatename the parameters to create the DOMAIN value: {dnsPrefix}.{location}.cloudapp.azure.com
+> NOTE: construct the `DOMAIN` value used below like so: `{dnsPrefix}.{region}.cloudapp.azure.com`

 1. Create the new APP registration (Single tenant).
 2. In the `Overview` left menu, the Application (client) ID will be the `{clientId}`  used below.